komalgill0310/movie-watchlist/tasks_breakdown.md

 1. Header

-    - Text - Find your film
+    - Text - Find your film✅
-    - Text - My Watchlist
+    - Text - My Watchlist✅
       1. it is an anchor tag, which when clicked will take user to the watchlist.html page.
       - this page will be opened on the same tab.
     - a background image